zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 This episode is all about “franchises” (franchises) .
 “Franchises” are films, television shows, video games, and other products t hat all have the same characters and the same or similar stories.
 You can  think of, for example, the Star Wars franchise – there are many different Star  Wars movies – or perhaps the Jason Bourne franchise.
 There are novels with J ason Bourne and then there were movies with Jason Bourne.
-These are all part o f a “franchise” – a similar set of stories and characters.
+These are all part of a “franchise” – a similar set of stories and characters.

 Ursula begins our dialogue by saying, “Weren’t you watching this same movie yesterday?”
 Ian says, “No, this is the sequel (sequ el).”
 A “sequel” is a show or a movie that continues the story from the previous sh ow or movie.
 So you have the first Star Wars movie and then you have a sequel, w hich continues the story.
 It tells you what happens after the end of the first m ovie, in effect.